tencent cloud

 group_id

-1. Write a message production program named producer.js.
+1. Write the message production program producer.js.

 const Kafka = require('node-rdkafka');